TonyTran198/tonytran198/README.md

 - **Maintained and developed** new features for the Shopify platform
 - **Enhanced user experience** with responsive design and optimized performance
 - **Integrated custom functionalities** and third-party APIs
-- **Collaborated with design team** to implement new UI/UX improvements
+- **Collaborated with the design team** to implement new UI/UX improvements
 - **Ensured cross-browser compatibility** and mobile responsiveness

 <a href="https://zenb.jp/" target="_blank" rel="noopener noreferrer">🌐 Live Website</a>